flcdrg/XsltCop/README.md

 ## Usage

-1. Install the extension from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/32c1a16a-a0e4-444f-b00e-0877ed1cdef5)
+1. Install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=DavidGardiner.XsltCop2019)
 2. Build projects that contain XSLT files
 3. Review the Error List window for any warnings

+The earlier version which supported Visual Studio 2015 is [available here](https://marketplace.visualstudio.com/items?itemName=DavidGardiner.XsltCop)
 ## Development

 (to be added)